PRESS DIGEST- Financial Times - June 15

-June 15 The following are the top stories in the Financial Times.
+June 15 (Reuters) - The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

 Headlines